manoa-bacefook/manoa-bacefook.github.io/README.md

-Roomniverse is a Social Media platform where users can also connect with others and request for roommates.
+Roomniverse is a Social Media platform where users can connect with others and request for roommates.

 [GitHub Repository](https://github.com/roomniverse/roomniverse.github.io)